-A graduate or equivalent student who is not enrolled in a graduate degree programme at RMCC may take one or two term courses or one full-year course, for a total of two credits, as an interest student.
+A graduate or equivalent student who is not enrolled in a graduate degree programme at RMC of Canada may take one or two term courses or one full-year course, for a total of two credits, as an interest student.
 The interest student is required to apply for admission and will pay tuition according to the department that offers the course.

-5.2 Study Status
+5.2 STUDY STATUS